Back

 Therefore, whenever you buy crypto, be sure to do so with a reputable exchange.
 Crypto is minimally regulated in many countries, so oversight of exchanges can be fairly limited.

-Because of this, you need to do your research to ensure that you’re trusting a reputable exchange with a solid track record of preventing cyberattacks before you start using that platform.
+Because of this, you need to do your research to ensure that you are trusting a reputable exchange with a solid track record of preventing cyberattacks before you start using that platform.
 A fancy new exchange might advertise low fees or cool features, but do you really trust them with your money?

-3. Avoid Keeping Coins on an Exchange
+3. Avoid keeping coins on an exchange

 Most crypto exchanges give you the option of storing your crypto on the exchange’s hosted wallet service after you make a purchase.
 Doing so is simple and convenient, but it’s often a major security risk.

 When you store your coins on an exchange, you give a company full control over your private keys.
 While most major exchanges are quite reputable, you don’t necessarily want to give some company all that power over your assets.
-Plus, crypto exchanges are prime hacking targets, simply because they have control over so many private keys.
+Plus, crypto exchanges are prime hacking targets simply because they have control over so many private keys.

 Moral of the story?
 It’s usually best to avoid keeping coins on an exchange.
 As soon as you buy crypto, consider transferring your assets to a personal wallet where you have full control over your private keys.

-4. Store Your Wallet in a Safe Place
+4. Store your wallet in a safe place

 Using a hardware wallet for your crypto is often a great idea.
 But a hardware wallet won’t do you any good if someone else can get access to it.